Natural number: Formal definitions

-Formal definitions of the natural numbers take the existing, intuitive notion of natural numbers and the rules of arithmetic and define them both in the more fundamental terms of mathematical logic.
-The two standard methods for doing this are: the Peano axioms; and set theory.
+Formal definitions take the existing, intuitive notion of natural numbers together with the rules of arithmetic and define them both in the more fundamental terms of mathematical logic.
+Formal systems typically assume that the defining characteristic of natural numbers is their fixed order and establish this order using the primitive notion of a successor.
+Every natural number has a successor, which is another unique natural number that it is followed by.

+Two standard formal definitions are based on the Peano axioms and set theory.
 The Peano axioms (named for Giuseppe Peano) do not explicitly define what the natural numbers are, but instead comprise a list of statements or axioms that must be true of natural numbers, however they are defined.
 In contrast, set theory defines each natural number as a particular set, in which a set can be generally understood as a collection of distinct objects or elements.
-While the two approaches are different, they are consistent in that the natural number sets collectively satisfy the Peano axioms.
+While the two methods are different, they are consistent in that the natural number sets collectively satisfy the Peano axioms.

 Peano axioms

-The five Peano axioms are the following: (Note: Hamilton (1988) calls them "Peano's Postulates" and begins with "1.0 is a natural number."
+The five Peano axioms are: (Note: (Hamilton 1988) calls them "Peano's Postulates" and begins with "1.0 is a natural number."

-Halmos (1974) uses the language of set theory instead of the language of arithmetic for his five axioms.
+(Halmos 1966) uses the language of set theory instead of the language of arithmetic for his five axioms.
 He begins with "(I)0 ∈ ω (where, of course, 0 = ∅" (ω is the set of all natural numbers).